ps4boot/ps4-linux-payloads/README.md

 ## New
-- Automatic boot files placement – The kernel (bzImage) and initramfs.cpio.gz are now automatically copied to /data/linux/boot on the internal drive.
-No external drive is needed to boot into the rescue shell.
+- Automatic boot files placement – The kernel (bzImage) and initramfs.cpio.gz are now automatically copied to /data/linux/boot on the internal drive from the external fat32 partition.
+Why?
+No external drive is needed to boot into the rescue shell, only first time.

 - RTC time passed to initramfs – The current time from OrbisOS is added to the kernel command line (time=CURRENTTIME), ensuring the correct time is set at boot instead of defaulting to 1970, even if the RTC hardware cannot be read directly.
-## Info
+Why? why not. but you need a prepared initramfs that reads the Time from the cmdline and set the time.

 ## Info
 the internal path by default is at: ``/data/linux/boot``